Music streaming service: Launch of Spotify, increasing competition

-After Spotify's launch, competing services began to emerge in the North American market, including Beats Music—which was backed by headphone maker Beats Electronics, Microsoft Groove Music Pass (formerly Xbox Music), Amazon Music Unlimited, and Google Play Music All-Access (a branch of a service also offering downloads and a music locker).
+After Spotify's launch, new competing services began to emerge in the North American market, including Beats Music—which was backed by headphone maker Beats Electronics, Microsoft Groove Music Pass (formerly Xbox Music), Amazon Music Unlimited, and Google Play Music All-Access (a branch of a service also offering downloads and a music locker).
 Beats Electronics was later acquired by Apple Inc., which discontinued Beats Music in 2015 and replaced it with a new Apple Music service.
-Tidal, a streaming service oriented towards high-fidelity audio, also emerged in 2015, with backing from rapper Jay-Z, and a focus on exclusive content.
+Tidal launched in 2015 with backing from rapper Jay-Z, emphasizing high-fidelity audio and exclusive releases.

-In October 2015, after initially offering a subscription bundling Play Music All Access with ad-free viewing of music content on YouTube, Google launched YouTube Red— which extended ad-free access to all videos on the platform, and added premium original video content in an effort to compete with services such as Netflix.
+In October 2015, after initially offering "Music Key"—a subscription bundling Play Music All Access with ad-free viewing of music content on YouTube, Google launched YouTube Red— which extended ad-free access to all videos on the platform, and added premium original video content in an effort to compete with services such as Netflix.
 Concurrently, YouTube introduced YouTube Music, an app dedicated to music content on the platform.
+In 2016, Rhapsody was renamed Napster; Rhapsody had acquired Napster in 2011.

-In 2017, Pandora launched a Premium tier, which features an on-demand service more in line with its competitors, while still leveraging its existing recommendation engine and manual curation.
+In 2017, Pandora launched a "Premium" tier, which features an on-demand service more in line with its competitors, while still leveraging its existing recommendation engine and manual curation.
 In October 2017, Microsoft announced the discontinuation of Groove Music Pass, and directed its users to Spotify.

 In 2018, YouTube Red rebranded as YouTube Premium, and YouTube concurrently introduced a redesigned YouTube Music platform, along with a separate YouTube Music subscription at a lower price point.
 The YouTube Music platform can be used without a subscription, but carries video advertising, and does not support background playback on mobile devices.
 The YouTube Music service eventually replaced Google Play Music entirely in 2020, and Google no longer operates a digital music store.

+In 2019, Beatport, an online music store primarily targeting DJs and electronic music, announced music streaming services known as Beatport Cloud and Beatport Link.
+The latter is designed to integrate directly with DJ software such as Serato, Rekordbox, Traktor, and its first-party web application Beatport DJ (which launched in 2021); the service targets professional DJs shifting to streaming-based models for their music libraries, as well as amateur DJs.

+Impact and figures

+By 2013, on-demand music streaming had begun to displace online music stores as the main revenue stream of digital music.
+In 2023, the International Federation of the Phonographic Industry (IFPI) reported that growth in revenue in the music industry had increased by 11.2% compared to the previous year.
+In 2021—its largest increase in the past 20 years—with paid music streaming services accounting for $12.3 billion in revenue ($2.2 billion YoY), and ad-supported streaming $4.6 billion ($1.1 billion YoY).
+Revenue from music streaming services had more than doubled since 2017, and the estimated number of users of paid services was 667 million in 2023.
+In 2019, streaming services accounted for the majority of music revenue globally for the first time.